NGIOproject/nextgenio-docs/user_guide/file_systems.rst

 The data service handles the storage of the persistent objects, as well as any execution requests involving these objects.
-The execution request are expected to be mainly execution of methods from the class to which the given object belongs.
+The execution request are expected to be mainly for methods from the class to which the given object belongs.

 dataClay can be called by any application written in the supported languages, however specific effort has been made